BA History and Sociology

 Learning outcomes

-be familiar with the epistemological assumptions underpinning quantitative and qualitative methods
+• Be familiar with the epistemological assumptions underpinning qualitative methods

-be able to demonstrate their knowledge of a variety of methodological frameworks and research methods
+• Be able to demonstrate your knowledge of a variety of methodological frameworks and research methods

-be able to choose appropriate method of research with respect to research objectives
+• Be able to choose an appropriate research method with respect to your research objectives

 Teaching and learning methods